 Right from the start of every military career, esprit de corps is taught to young recruits as an essential part of being in the military.
 It is the “Glue” that keeps a unit together, ready for whatever challenge may arise.

-Being posted to a warship I know how true this really is, for example, when a ship has a high morale thing are good; the food is great, everybody is rested and feeling energized.. smiles.. jokes and high fives all around.
+Being posted to a warship I know how true this really is, for example, when a ship has a high morale things are good.
+The food is great, everybody is rested and feeling energized.. smiles.. jokes and high fives all around.
 Nothing can stop us!

 On the flip side, when the morale is low it can be like a jail with no escape.
 People are upset, frustrated and even emotionally damaged.
 You just don’t want to be there anymore, but you don’t really have a choice because you can’t just get off a ship in the middle of the ocean.